-WINTER CLOSURE: Big Southern Butte Road is now closed for the season.
-The road to Big Southern Butte is extremely hazardous in the winter because ice and snow accumulate on its steep grade.
-BLM officials expect the road to be closed until late Spring 2014, depending on snow levels and road conditions.
+WINTER CLOSURE: The road to Big Southern Butte is extremely hazardous in the winter because ice and snow accumulate on its steep grade.
+BLM officials close the road during the winter, depending on snow levels and road conditions.
 For more information regarding seasonal closures, please contact the BLM Upper Snake Field Office at 208-524-7500.

 Big Southern Butte is one of two rhyolitic domes rising from a sea of basalt near the center of the eastern Snake River Plain (of the nearby Twin Buttes, East Butte is rhyolitic and Middle Butte is basaltic).
 The area supports lodgepole pine, aspen, Douglas fir, and manzanita (not common to this region).
 The butte is one of the largest volcanic domes in the world but at 300,000 years old is also one of the youngest.
 Hikers who trek to the 7,550-foot high summit are rewarded with spectacular panoramic views.
 Approximate season of use is mid-May through October, depending on snow levels and road conditions.
 The road is open to full-sized vehicles, but it is best traveled by ATV or UTV.
 Please call the Eastern Idaho Visitor Information Center at 208-523-1012 for more information.